Tracy McGrady, Bill Self, Rebecca Lobo and Muffet McGraw Headline Class

 Early African American Pioneers Committee:

 ZACK CLAYTON [Player] – Zack Clayton, recognized as one of the all-time great basketball players of the Black Fives Era, played for several all-black teams including his hometown Philadelphia Panthers, the Chicago Crusaders, and the renowned Harlem Globetrotters and New York Rens.
-He won two World Professional Basketball Tournament championships, the first in 1939 with the Rens and the second in 1953 with the Washington Bears.
+He won two World's Championship of Professional Basketball, the first in 1939 with the Rens and the second in 1943 with the Washington Bears.
 An enshrine of the Philadelphia Basketball Hall of Fame (1989), Clayton played on some of the era’s greatest teams and was a featured star.
 He earned All-Tournament honors in 1939 and 1943 for his performances in the World Pro Tournament.

 NICK GALIS [Player] – Nick Galis is widely considered the greatest basketball player in Greek history, in addition to being voted Greece’s best all-around athlete in 1986 and 1987.
 He led ARIS of Thessaloniki to seven straight Greek League championships and eight overall (1983, 1985-91).
 Galis won a European Championship gold medal and European Championships MVP in 1987, while also taking home silver in 1989.
 He led the Greece A-1 League in scoring a record 12 straight seasons, averaging 33.4 points per game in his career.
 Galis was named one of FIBA’s 50 Greatest Players in 1991, and is a member of the FIBA Hall of Fame (2007).
 He played collegiately at Seton Hall and was inducted into the Seton Hall Athletic Hall of Fame in 1991.